 Senior Centers: Remain Closed

-All Alabama Senior Citizen Centers will stay closed and continue to suspended regular programming.
+All Alabama Senior Citizen Centers will stay closed and continue to suspend regular programming.

-Meals will still available through curbside pick-up or delivery.
+Meals will still be available through curbside pick-up or delivery.

 Is It a Crime to Violate the Order?